xingchenzhang/VIFB/README.md

 4. DLF requires 'imagenet-vgg-verydeep-19.mat' to run.
 Please download it and put it inside methods\DLF
 5. ResNet requires 'imagenet-resnet-50-dag.mat' to run.
 Please download it and put it inside methods\ResNet\models
 6. To run GFF, please set your own path in run_GFF.m (line 17)
+7. To run MST_SR for the first time, please run "make" in the path "...\methods\MST_SR\sparsefusion\ksvdbox\ompbox\private".
+Similarly, to run RP_SR for the first time, run "make" in the path "...\methods\RP_SR\sparsefusion\ksvdbox\ompbox\private".
+To run NSCT_SR for the first time, run "make" in the path "...\methods\NSCT_SR\sparsefusion\ksvdbox\ompbox\private".
-7. main_running.m is used to run the fusion algorithms.
+8. main_running.m is used to run the fusion algorithms.
 Please change the output path in main_running.m.
-8. Enjoy!
+9. Enjoy!

 ### How to compute evaluation metrics